02 · Deployment

 What to expect when deploying.

-What your team handles
+What your team brings

 The rough timeline

-Phase Time What happens
+Step Time What happens

 Adding more drones, more sites, more agencies